 Admission

-Applicants must have completed a bachelor’s degree prior to admission, must have a minimum 2.75 cumulative undergraduate grade point average.
+Applicants must have completed a bachelor’s degree prior to admission and a minimum 2.75 cumulative undergraduate grade point average.
 Applicants with a graduate degree must have a minimum 3.0 graduate grade point average.

 Application